 - Sit in a relaxed and comfortable position.

 - Call to mind the steps you’ll take to achieve your goal in vivid detail.

 - See yourself experience the result.
-(Picture yourself receive the award for your graphic design or see yourself cross that finish line of your first marathon or see yourself happily relaxing on the porch of your new home overlooking the mountains.
+(Picture yourself receiving the award for your graphic design or see yourself cross that finish line of your first marathon or see yourself happily relaxing on the porch of your new home overlooking the mountains.
 Whatever you desire, see it happen!

 - Imagine how you’ll feel once you’ve accomplished your goal or dream.

 - Absorb the experience as if it were real until you feel heightened emotions.
-Imagine the feeling of relief, the new sense of freedom, the joy, or pleasure of the accomplishment.
+Imagine the feeling of relief, the new sense of freedom, the joy or pleasure of the accomplishment.

 - Hold and revel in the experience for as long as you can hold it.